-

 2. An end to contracts between BPD and exploitative and invasive companies that have caused harm to the Buffalo community and other communities locally and globally (ie. Dataminr, Axon)

-3. The city of Buffalo must allocate funds to the community rather than to the police budget.
+3. The city of Buffalo must allocate funds to the community, in particular the Broadway-Fillmore neighborhood, rather than to police budget.

 We hope that with enough community and council member support, our city can get what it desperately needs; more community funding; more community centers and resources.